 On appeal, the Florida Supreme Court affirmed and approved of the reasoning articulated by the Third District.
 The Court also specifically approved of the Second District’s position on the issue while rejecting the Fourth District’s position.
 Accordingly, red light camera programs whose procedures and guidelines mirror those of the City of Aventura’s are constitutional and permitted throughout the state.

-Aftermath of Supreme Court Decision
+Aftermath of the Supreme Court Decision

 For all practical purposes, the recent Florida Supreme Court decision likely won’t affect drivers in Palm Beach County that much, if at all.
 As of the date of this article, only Boynton Beach has an active red light camera program.
 Its program was operating before the Supreme Court decision on May 3, 2018, so it’ll simply continue operating now that the high court has announced that such programs are permissible within the state.
 So nothing’s changed.